Rudra-Subramanian/Rudra-Subramanian.github.io/Obsidian_Notes/LotusPremiereVal/Defence.md

 This half is based on making reads to stack/actively passively reclear areas using kayo knife info

+Get Harbor an op and play traps off the op contact

 [[Defence Pistol]]
 [[Defence buy_up]] / [[Defence Eco]]
 [[Defence Bonus]] / [[Defence Buy]]